hypermine-bc/labs/content/posts/ibc-blog.md

 title: "Introduction to Inter-Blockchain Communication (IBC) Protocol"
 date: 2022-01-04T12:30:05+05:30
 draft: false
-categories: ["crosschain"]
+categories: ["crosschain", "blockchain"]
-tags: ["blockchain", "did"]
+tags: ["blockchain", "did", "cosmos", "HID", "hypersign"]
 banner: "/images/ibc-blog/ibc-cosmos.svg"
 authors:
   - arnab
 ---

-At Hypersign, we are working towards building our network and researching about some of the popular networks to choose from.
-The Networks are : -
+At Hypersign, we are working towards building our network and researching about some of the popular frameworks to choose from.
+Cosmos and Polygon are top on our list.
+A quick bite about the Hypersign Network before we move on:

-1. Cosmos
-2. Polygon
+> **Hypersign Identity Network** - A simple, secure and affordable blockchain network for managing digital identity and access rights without compromising on security and privacy.
+The network also incorporates privacy subchains and interoperability between them.

 There are many factors that needs to be considered before going ahead with a network.
-One such factor is interoperability of DID between different blockchains.
-But why?

-Imagine a blockchain with no interoperability which issues DID to the user.
-It would be easy for user to verify the credentials on the same chain.
-Now, there arises a situation where a user wants to verify the same credentials on a different chain.
-This is what we want to seek with enabling interoperability such that cross-chain credentials issuance and verification would be sustainable.

-So, in this blog we will be looking at the IBC protocol and also perform a token transfer between two IBC enabled blockchains.
+One such factor is **interoperability**.
+Since the core concept that we are going to use in this network is [Self Sovereign Identity (SSI)](https://en.wikipedia.org/wiki/Self-sovereign_identity),  where a user can issue an identifier called **decentralised identifier** (DID) to himself, interoperability of DID between different blockchains becomes important factor for adoption of that network.
+What we essentially want is, a DID issued on one subchain, should be able to get resolved on the other.
+I will write a seperate blog post about Hypersign Identity Network some time later, but in this blog post let's explore **IBC protocol** to understand how a token from one network can be transferd to another network (also called zones) in Cosmos ecosystem.

 ## What is IBC?